zx80/cachetools-utils/README.md

 ## Documentation

 This module provide the following cache wrappers suitable to use with `cachetools`:

+- Some classes provide actual storage or API to actual storage.
+  For this purpose a cache is basically a key-value store, aka a dictionary, possibly with some constraints on keys (type, size) and values (size, serialization).

+- Other classes add features on top of these, such as using a prefix so that a storage can be shared without collisions or keeping usage and efficiency statistics.

 ### PrefixedCache

-Add a key prefix.
+Add a key prefix to an underlying cache to avoid key collisions.

 ```Python
 import CacheToolsUtils as ctu